SaiyanGonzalez01/Minecraft-Old-School-ReDefault/README.md

 Currently i'm trying to find a way to compile the vanilla Eaglercraft Beta 1.7.3, as for some reason there is no tutorial on the readme.md, so when i figure that out i'll update this text.

+(Literally tried all gradle commands I knew to compile it and it just compiles into different files, so idk whats going on there)

 ### Contributers

 - SaiyanGonzalez01 ~ Owner